Rogach/avalanche/README.md

 Avalanche gives you convenient way to specify your task tree using full power of Scala language.
 Unlike other buildsystems (e.g. SBT) it allows single task to be run several times per build (with different params), allows dependencies to all tasks depend on input parameters, and it is completely flexible - you have fine control over execution of every task.
-For example, the following is a simple build definition for transforming of some file:
+For example, the following is a simple build definition for transforming of some files:

 ```scala
 import java.io.File